 In becoming a mother, I did not lose my friends without children.
 I gained a village—women who rallied around me during my pregnancy, labor pains, and growing pains with a rambunctious toddler.
 My very best friends from high school and college have become my daughter’s aunts, godmother, and supporters both near and far.

-My sorority sisters became aunts to my girl, all actively participating in every venture of her life large and small.
+My sorority sisters became aunts to my girl, all actively participating in every venture of her life, large and small.
 From the first days at the hospital to bringing brownies, baked spaghetti, and sweet tea to our home as we settled in as a family, they let me know they were here for us.
 They check in on her, ask for pictures, and come to see her whenever they get the chance.
 They’ll all be able to teach her something unique as she grows, and the sisters of my youth at once became aunts and heroes to my daughter.

-Friends like these remind me I don’t need to make time for those who would not make time or room for both me and my daughter.
+Friends like these remind me I don’t need to make time for those who wouldn’t make time for my daughter and me.
 I will always need my tribe of friends, but will never need those who do not see the importance of this new chapter in my life.
 Texts go unanswered, calls unreturned, and plans made flippantly with no real attempt to make them happen.
-These empty vessels no longer hold value to me: where I would have spent time and energy chasing people down to be in my life before no longer makes sense to me now.
-I have a very special, very small group of women who consider it an honor to be in my child’s life, and I am honored to know and love them.
+These empty vessels no longer hold value to me.
+It no longer makes sense to me to spend time and energy chasing people down to be in my life.
+I have an extraordinary, small group of women who consider it an honor to be in my child’s life.
+And I am honored to know and love them.